Think it's impossible to find a fast, easy, healthy breakfast for kids?

 Are you tempted to give your kids sugar-bomb breakfast cereals because it's fast and easy in the mornings?
 I'll tell you what happened here last week to show you how simple healthier options can be.

 Have you ever fed 5 kids a healthy breakfast in 5 minutes?

 Our son had two friends sleep over one night last week, so I fed five kids breakfast in the morning.
 As I put it in front of them, I was feeling so good about what they ate, I thought I'd share how easy it was.
-Using only a toaster and my hot water tap, it all took about 5 minutes to pull together.
+Using only a toaster and my hot water tap, it only took about 5 minutes to pull together.

 FAST, EASY, and HEALTHY Breakfast for Kids

 - Two had blueberry pancakes that I'd had in the freezer, with organic pastured butter and real maple syrup.
 They were made with local blueberries and my healthy organic pancakes/waffle recipe.
 I just popped them in the toaster to heat up.
 (Whenever I have extra batter I partially cook the pancakes, just until they hold their shape, then once cool throw them into the freezer in a baggie or covered dish with parchment paper between each one.
 This way I can pull them out later for a fast breakfast!)